ruturajnene/rapidminer-python-package/README.md

 This is a fundamental package needed to work with RapidMiner Server and RapidMiner AutoModel with Python.

-## It provides a Module with following submodules:
+## It provides the rapidminer module with following submodules:

 These submodules allow seamless interaction with RapidMiner Server/AutoModel from within any Python Environment